-BordNetzSim3D – Simulation of Electronics in Vehicles and Digital Twin of the On-Board Power Supply Process
+BordNetzSim3D – Simulation-Based Design of Cable Harnesses and Digital Twin of the Wiring System Process

 BMWK Project: Simulation-Based Process for 3D Mechanical Wiring System Design